GayathriSBhat/MyThoughts/README.md

-This website is about adding thoughts freely on a shared sspace.
+This website is about adding thoughts freely on a shared space.